Heartland Parkway: Background

 The mention of building a "Heartland Parkway" route spans several decades.
 Between 2006-2007, preliminary planning and corridor studies were performed by Florida Department of Transportation (FDOT) and the Florida's Turnpike Enterprise in Central Florida to evaluate interregional toll routes.
 The studies consisted of Heartland Parkway, Polk Parkway Southeast Extension, and the Coast to Coast toll road.
-At the present time, only Alligator Alley and several two-lane rural roads are able to transport the millions of people living in Collier, Lee, and Charlotte counties away from the coast.
+Alligator Alley and several two-lane rural roads can transport millions of people living in Collier, Lee, and Charlotte counties away from the Gulf coast.

-The only viable north–south trucking route away from the east coast is U.S. Highway 27.
+As of 2023, the only viable north–south trucking route away from the east coast is U.S. Highway 27.
 In Polk County, that highway is seen as the deadliest road in the county in part due to the large volume of truck traffic and high speeds.
 Its popularity amongst truckers stems from its intersections with several major highways and its avoidance of major cities.
-FDOT claims that truck traffic in Florida will double by the year 2020.

-The Heartland Environmental Agricultural Rural Task Force (HEART), an organization representing landowners pushing for the construction of the Heartland Parkway, has put forth some studies which they believe necessitate the construction of such a parkway.
+The Heartland Environmental Agricultural Rural Task Force (HEART), an organization representing landowners pushing for the construction of the Heartland Parkway, has put forth some studies that they believe necessitate the construction of such a parkway.
+Some of the key points from the 2006-2007 studies included: